Elmer J. Burr: Biography

 Burr was born on May 11, 1908, in Neenah, Wisconsin.
 He joined the Wisconsin Army National Guard in about 1928 and served with the 32nd Infantry Division.
 After the 32nd Division was federalized in 1940, he participated in training exercises with his unit until late 1941, when he was discharged for being over the 28-year age limit.
 However, the attack on Pearl Harbor on December 7, 1941, led to Burr re-enlisting from Menasha, Wisconsin, and rejoining the 32nd Division.

 After a few months of training in Australia, he was sent to New Guinea.
-By December 24, 1942, he was serving as a first sergeant in Company I of the 127th Infantry Regiment at the village of Buna.
+By December 24, 1942, he was serving as a First Sergeant in Company I of the 127th Infantry Regiment at the village of Buna.
 On that day, he smothered the blast of an enemy-thrown hand grenade with his body, sacrificing himself to protect those around him.
 He suffered severe wounds to his abdomen and died in a field hospital the next day.
 For this action, he was posthumously awarded the Medal of Honor ten months later, on October 11, 1943.

-Burr, aged 34 at his death, was buried at Oak Hill Cemetery in his hometown of Neenah.